 - Lower fees: Compared to traditional banks, neobanks offer lower fees.
 That’s because they don’t have the high overhead costs associated with the upkeep of physical branches.

-- Higher rates: Neobanks often pride themselves on higher interest rates on their checking and savings accounts.
+- Higher rates: Neobanks and online banks often pride themselves on higher interest rates on their checking and savings accounts.
 This can make it easier and faster for you to save money.